Notes on the XXII Olympiad Moscow – 1980 (Moscow and Me addendum one)

 Ethiopian distance runner Miruts Yifter, affectionately nicknamed “Yifter the Shifter” because of the burst of his closing kick, won double gold in the 5,000m and 10,000m races.
 Yifter, who had missed the Montreal games because of the African boycott was also coy about his age once telling reporters, “Men may steal my chickens; men may steal my sheep.
 But no man can steal my age.”

-Although the winning time was a rather pedestrian 1:45.40, Steve Ovett surprised his countryman Sebastian Coe to capture gold in the 800 meters.
-Six days later, Coe won his gold in the 1500m run also in a rather unimpressive time of 3:38.40.
+Although the winning time was a rather pedestrian 1:45:40, Steve Ovett surprised his countryman Sebastian Coe to capture gold in the 800 meters.
+Six days later, Coe won his gold in the 1500m run also in a rather unimpressive time of 3:38:40.
 Ovett finished third.

-Scotsman Allan Wells and Cuban runner Silvio Leonard finished the 100m sprint with identical times
+Scotsman Allan Wells and Cuban runner Silvio Leonard finished the 100m sprint with identical times but Wells was awarded the gold medal based on his quicker shoulder dip.

-but Wells was awarded the gold medal based on his quicker shoulder dip.
 While he has consistently denied them, allegations of doping dogged Wells throughout his career resurfacing as recently as 2015 as reported in this story in the Daily Record.

 Speaking of doping, the first documented case of “blood doping” occurred at the Moscow Games when Finnish runner Kaarlo Hannes Maaninka, who won the bronze medal in the 5,000m and the silver in the 10,000m, later admitted receiving transfusions of a pint of blood before each race.
 The IOC didn’t declare the practice illegal until 1985.

 Still speaking of doping, there was not a single positive drug test at Moscow.
 However, a 1989 report by a committee of the Australian Senate claimed that “there is hardly a medal winner at the Moscow Games, certainly not a gold medal winner…who is not on one sort of drug or another: usually several kinds.
-The Moscow Games might well have been called the Chemists’ Games” The apparent disconnect arises because the cheaters were so far ahead of the testers who had yet to find a way to detect the cornucopia of lab-made steroids athletes were taking.
+The Moscow Games might well have been called the Chemists’ Games”.
+The apparent disconnect arises because the cheaters were so far ahead of the testers who had yet to find a way to detect the cornucopia of lab-made steroids athletes were taking.

 The final medal count showed the USSR (80) and East Germany (47) winning 127 out of 204 available gold medals (including ties) awarded and 321 (195 and 126 respectively) of 631 total.
-This was the most skewed medal tally since the 1904 St. Louis Games.
+This was the most skewed medal tally since the 1904 Saint Louis Games.

 Oddest?
 Best?
-I think it’s the something-est
+I think it’s the something-est.

 I mentioned above the twins who were part of Zimbabwe’s gold medal winning field hockey team but there’s a bit of a deeper story there.
 The Moscow Games hosted the initial Olympics women’s field hockey tournament.
 Six teams qualified for the tournament.
-However, five, joined the U.S. led boycott.
+However, five, joined the U S led boycott.
 The teams from Great Britain, New Zealand, and the Netherlands did so based on decisions by their respective national hockey governing bodies rather than their NOC.

 The Moscow Organizing Committee then sent invitations to five potential replacement nations with four – Austria, Czechoslovakia, India, and Poland accepting and Ireland declining.
 Zimbabwe received the last invitation.